websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/running-liferay-for-the-first-time.md

 # Running Liferay for the First Time

-Once you've [installed Liferay DXP](./installing-a-liferay-tomcat-bundle.md#installing) and [configured a database](./configuring-a-database.md) for it, Liferay DXP is ready to run.
+Once you've [installed Liferay DXP/Portal](./installing-a-liferay-tomcat-bundle.md#installing) and [configured a database](./configuring-a-database.md) for it, it is ready to run.

-## Start Liferay DXP
+## Start the Server

 1. Run the startup script bundled with your application server.
 Tomcat bundle example: